Sony TR-65

 The Sony TR-65 went on sale in August 1958 as the direct successor to the highly successful and by then world famous TR-63.
 Anybody who has looked into early Sony radios knows that the TR-63 was marketed in 1957 as the world's first "pocketable" radio and that it is recognized as the first Sony transistor radio to be officially exported to the United States.
 But more on the TR-63 in a future entry.
 Here we want to focus on the little beauty shown above...

-So, what we have here is Sony's second shirt-pocket transistor radio*.
-The list price of ¥8,800 represented a 36% reduction over the ¥13,800 price tag on the TR-63.
-In the few ads in which the TR-65 appeared, Sony featured this great new price, ease of use, and the new 2T7 series transistors inside that improved performance.
+The list price of ¥8,800 represented a full ¥5,000, or 36%, reduction over the ¥13,800 price tag on the TR-63.
+In the few ads in which the TR-65 appeared, Sony featured this great new price, along with ease of use and the improved performance of new 2T7 series transistors inside.
 Sadly though, the company seems to have opted not to export the model, likely because the TR-610 was being prepared to enter the U.S. market for the 1958 Christmas season.
 In the end, production numbers for the TR-65 were extremely low.

 70 mm x 112 mm x 32 mm (2-3/4" x 4"-3/8 x 1-1/4")